los-angeles-star/LosAngelesStar/README.md

-# WordPress starter for Gridsome
+# Los Angeles Star
+JavaScript Client for connecting to and parsing JSON coming our of a WordPress REST API plugin

 ## Install
 `gridsome create my-gridsome-project wordpress`